Nexmo/deved-platform/content/blog/en/test-blog-post-to-test-the-tests.md

 Writing some speling msitakes so it can test the github action.

 Also it is very easy to write condenscending language don't you think?

+Also it is very easy to write condenscending language don't you think?

+Writing some speling msitakes so it can test the github action.